-For any adjacency matrix $\mathcal{E}$, we can express it as $\mathcal{E} = U \Sigma U^T,$ where $U$ is the matrix of eigenvectors and $\Sigma$ is a diagonal matrix containing the corresponding eigenvalues.
-Instead of recalculating $U$ for each $\mathcal{E}$ at every time step $\tau$, we fix an approximate common eigenbasis $Q$ derived from the Fr\'echet mean $\mathcal{F}$ \cite{lin2019riemannian} of all adjacency matrices (across different time points) in the training set.
-Specifically, we compute $\mathcal{F}$ as the geometric mean of all $\mathcal{E}$, and decompose it as $\mathcal{F} = Q \Lambda Q^T,$ where $Q$ contains the eigenvectors of $\mathcal{F}$ and $\Lambda$ is a diagonal matrix of its eigenvalues.
-Using this fixed eigenbasis $Q$, any adjacency matrix $\mathcal{E}$ can be approximately diagonalized as $Q^T \mathcal{E} Q,$ yielding a sparse matrix $\sigma$.
-This formulation allows us to work in an approximate graph spectral domain with a consistent orthogonal basis across all time windows $\tau$.
-For our task, we compute graph spectral sequences $\sigma$ for all time windows $\tau$ and use them as inputs for EMG-to-language translation.
-We illustrate these concepts in figure \ref{fig:Illustration} in appendix~\ref{apd:SPDMatrices}.
-We implement a gated recurrent unit (GRU) architecture \cite{chung2014empirical} for EMG-to-phoneme sequence-to-sequence modeling.
-The input to the GRU consists of a sequence of approximately diagonalized matrices $\sigma$, derived over different time windows $\tau$.
+For any adjacency matrix $\mathcal{E}$, we can express it as $\mathcal{E} = U \Sigma U^T$, where $U$ is the matrix of eigenvectors, and $\Sigma$ is a diagonal matrix containing the corresponding eigenvalues.
+However, instead of calculating $U$ for each $\mathcal{E}$ at every time-step $\tau$, we fix an approximate common eigenbasis $Q$ derived from the Fr\'echet mean $\mathcal{F}$ \citep{lin2019riemannian} of all adjacency matrices (at different time points) in the training set.
+Specifically, we compute $\mathcal{F}$ as the geometric mean of all $\mathcal{E}$, and decompose it as $\mathcal{F} = Q \Lambda Q^T$, where $Q$ contains the eigenvectors of $\mathcal{F}$, and $\Lambda$ is a diagonal matrix of its eigenvalues.